 - It tells a story of career progression, with growing experience, responsibilities and contributions.

 Every coin has two sides.
-There are some potential disadvantages to using a chronological resume format as well, including:
+So what are the disadvantages of a chronological resume?
+There are some potential cons to using this format as well, including:

 - It may reveal gaps in your employment history that could raise questions for a recruiter.